NPalopoli/IDP_Python/README.md

 [![Create a Slack Account with us][create_slack_svg]][slack_heroku_invite]

-This repository shows how to create a lesson using [The Carpentries lesson template][styles], and is itself an example of the use of that template.
+This repository is using
+[The Carpentries lesson template][styles].
 Please see <https://carpentries.github.io/lesson-example/>
 for a rendered version of this material, including detailed instructions on design, setup, and formatting.